|

 Each of the server instances in the configuration must have a unique combination of Listen Address and Listen Port.

-If you get a page not found error when you try to your application, make sure that weblogic.xml
+If you get a page not found error when you try to your application, make sure that weblogic.xml is in \WEB-INF for the application and that it sets the context-root deployment parameter to "/".

 If you are having problems try rebooting all your servers, some of the changes you made while configuring your setup may not have been persisted to the configuration file.

-To verify the configuration of the HttpClusterServlet
+To verify the configuration of the HttpClusterServlet:

-parameter in web.xml
+DebugConfigInfo parameter in web.xml to ON.

 http://myServer:port/placeholder.jsp?__WebLogicBridgeConfig

-is the Managed Server on the proxy machine where HttpClusterServlet
+myServer is the Managed Server on the proxy machine where HttpClusterServlet runs,

 port is the port number on that server that is listening for HTTP requests, and

-is a file that does not exist on the server.
+placeholder.jsp is a file that does not exist on the server.

 The plug-in gathers configuration information and run-time statistics and returns the information to the browser.
 For more information, see Parameters for Web Server Plug-insin Using WebLogic Server with Plug-ins.